subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

     sqd migration:generate
     ```

-4. Apply the migration, so that the tables are created in the database:

-    ```bash
-    sqd migration:apply
-    ```

 ## Launch the Project

-To launch the processor run the following command (this will block the current terminal):
+To launch the processor run the following command:

 ```bash
 sqd process
 ```
+Before actually executing the processor the command will apply the migrations.
+Once it starts, the processor will block the current terminal.

 [comment]: # (Launch processor https://i.gyazo.com/66ab9c1fef9203d3e24b6e274bba47e3.gif)